elija-feigl/ifs_data/README.md

 "n_helices": number of helices in the structure.

-"n_skips": number of skips in the structure.
+"n_deletions": number of deletions in the structure.

 "n_nicks": number of the nicks in the structure.